Blender (2.7) mesh editing¶

 .mesh as long RoR is installed to the default location.

 If you want to preview your exported model, you can use OgreMeshy to view it: (You can make a

 .material file if you want it to be textured in OgreMeshy)

 .truck file to match the name of your new mesh and drag the new mesh file back into the

 .zip and test in-game:

-A: Change the “swap axis” option in the export settings.
+Change the "swap axis" option in the export settings:

-A: You did not assign the correct material.
+You did not assign the correct material or you named it incorrectly.
 Make sure it matches.

 White/pink means the game can't find the material, while black means the game found the material but not the texture.
 You can search the mesh name in your RoR.log to find the error.